privatenumber/webpack-test-utils/README.md

 An object where the key is the absolute path, and the value is the content of the path.

-#### configHook
+#### configurationHook

 Type: `(config: WebpackConfiguration) => void`

-A function that receives the Webpack configuration object so that it can be mutated before running the build.
+A function that receives the Webpack configuration object for configuration before running the build.

 ### watch(volume, configHook)